pawelowski/KitbogaNotifier/README.md

 # Kitboga Twitch Status

-3D-printed sign that shows if the Kitboga streamer is online on Twitch.
+Notification sign for Kitboga status on Twitch.

 ### TO DO: